ethereum-boilerplate/ethereum-boilerplate/README.md

 This boilerplate is built on [react-moralis](https://github.com/MoralisWeb3/react-moralis) and [Moralis](https://moralis.io/).
 Also has its own context provider for quick access to `chainId` or `ethAddress`

+There are many components in this boilerplate that do not require an active web3 provider, they use Moralis Web3 API.
+Morales supports the most popular blockchains and their test networks.
+You can find a list of all available networks in [Moralis Supported Chains](https://docs.moralis.io/moralis-server/web3-sdk/intro#supported-chains)

 Please check the [official documentation of Moralis](https://docs.moralis.io/#user) for all the functionalities of Moralis.

 ![app](https://user-images.githubusercontent.com/78314301/138844151-c4c5a329-5328-4468-88b2-a96cedc6c0a9.gif)